AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

             <on_reboot>restart</on_reboot>
             <on_crash>restart</on_crash>
             <devices>
-                <emulator>/usr/bin/qemu-kvm</emulator>
+                <emulator>/usr/bin/qemu-kvm</emulator><! -- Configure a KVM path based on the operating system.
+For example, the KVM path for Ubuntu is /usr/bin/kvm -->
                 <disk type='file' device='disk'><! -- Specify the type parameter based on the image format.
-Set type to qcow2 if the image is in the qcow2 format, and set type to vhd if the image is in the VHD format. -->
+Set type to qcow2 if the image is in the QCOW2 format, and set type to vhd if the image is in the VHD format. -->
                     <driver name='qemu' type='qcow2' cache='none' dataplane='on' io='native'/> <! -- If you want to create a snapshot in the qcow2 format, you must disable dataplane. -->
                     <source file='path'/> <! -- Enter the absolute path of the Alibaba Cloud Linux 2 image. -->
                     <target dev='vda' bus='virtio'/>